clojurewerkz/elastisch.docs/articles/indexing.md

 ## About this guide

-This guide combines an overview of Elastisch with a quick tutorial that helps you to get started with it.
-It should take about 15 minutes to read and study the provided code examples.
+This guide covers ElasticSearch indexing capabilities in depth, explains how Elastisch presents them in the API and how some of the key features are commonly used.
 This guide covers:

+ * What is indexing in the context of full text search
+ * What kind of features ElasticSearch has w.r.t. indexing, how Elastisch exposes them in the API
  * Mapping types and how they define how the data is indexed by ElasticSearch
  * How to define mapping types with Elastisch
  * Lucene built-in analyzers, their characteristics, what different kind of analyzers are good for.
- * Other topics related to indexing
+ * Other topics related to indexing and working with indexes

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).
 The source is available [on Github](https://github.com/clojurewerkz/elastisch.docs).